VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v4.2.1

+- Fixed: plugin crashing on `NullPointerException` when a warning about overwriting uncommitted files was going to be displayed

 ## v4.2.0
 - Added: support for IntelliJ 2024.1.
 - Fixed: corner cases in determining fork point for a branch.